cms-gem-daq-project/gem-plotting-tools/README.md

 export ELOG_PATH=/your/favorite/elog/path
 ```

-Remove and download the setup script:
+Remove and download the setup script to ensure you have the most up-to-date version:

 ```
 rm -f setup_gemdaq.sh